stuartperrymason-ops/https-github.com-stuartperrymason-ops-Top-Model-collector/README.md

 ## Key Features

 - **Detailed Collection View**: Browse your entire collection with images, descriptions, and current painting status.
-- **Progress Dashboard**: Visualize your hobby progress with charts breaking down the status of your models by army and game system.
+- **Progress Dashboard**: Visualize your hobby progress with filterable charts breaking down the status of your models by army and game system.
+- **Dynamic Theming**: Customize the look and feel of your collection by assigning unique color schemes to each game system.
 - **Bulk Data Management**: Easily import your existing collection from a CSV file.
-- **Customizable Settings**: Manage the game systems and armies that make up your collection.
+- **Customizable Settings**: Manage the game systems (including color themes) and armies that make up your collection.
 - **AI-Powered Descriptions**: Use the Gemini API to automatically generate rich, flavorful descriptions for your models.

 ---